Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral Brauer--Manin obstruction

-Any non-strict global semi-integral point will pair to zero with the Brauer group of $D_{\fin}$.
-On the other hand, the inclusion $(\sX, \sD)_{\str}^*(\sO_S) \subset U(K)$ guarantees that the same is true for strict global semi-integral points when paired with $\Br U$.
+A non-strict global semi-integral point will pair to zero with the Brauer group of each $D_{\alpha, \fin}$ that it lies on.
+The inclusion $(\sX, \sD)_{\str}^*(\sO_S) \subset U(K)$ guarantees pairing to zero between strict global semi-integral points and $\Br U$.
 Thus we get a sequence of inclusions

 and therefore the Brauer--Manin obstruction can obstruct the Hasse principle for semi-integral points.
 This observation leads to the following definition.